cakcora/Chainoba/influence/README.md

 - `max_k_core_graph(G)` - Maximum k-core subgraph for a given graph 'G'.
 This will give you the most densely connected subgraph with the maximum k values.

-- `get_max_k_value(G, vertex)` - Get the maximum K value for a given vertex.

-> ## Functions to be implemented

-- `subcore(G, K, u)` - Maintains the K values of vertices when a single edge is inserted or removed. _this function will be used for comparative results_

-- `insert_edge` - Maintains the K values of vertices when a single edge is inserted or removed. _this function will be used for comparative results_

-- `remove_edge` - Maintains the K values of vertices when a single edge is inserted or removed. _this function will be used for comparative results_
+- `get_max_k_value(G, vertex)` - Get the maximum K value for a given vertex. rted or removed. _this function will be used for comparative results_